Set a Default Posting Period in a Custom Field

 Note:

-Your Invoice page may be slightly different from the example above depending on how you created your customized Preferred Posting Invoice.
-That is, you may have set fields differently than what was done in this tutorial for your form may look different.
+Your Invoice page may look different from the preceding example, depending on how you created your customized Preferred Posting Invoice.
+You may have set fields differently, so your form may look different.

 Related Topics